--Do EFT, also known as “tapping” (it seems weird and new-agey, but it works)
+-Do EFT, also known as “tapping” (weird and new-agey perhaps, but it works)

 -Remember to breathe.
 To relax prior to playing, breathe in for 7 counts and out for 11 counts.

 -Put your hands in hot water.
-Close your eyes and breathe deeply with your hands under a warm faucet: it’s like a trip to the spa!
+Close your eyes and breathe deeply with your hands under a warm faucet: it’s like a trip to the hand-spa!

 -Relentless focus on rhythm.
 If you are already playing and start to shake, play with as much rhythmic precision and intention as you can muster.
 Not just a steady beat, but each note played as securely and rhythmic as possible.